12. Verrou: a floating-point rounding errors checker

 • average_scomdet: variant of average_det which respects the same constraints as random_scomdet

-• sr_monotonic: Choose between downward and upward rounding mode, with a fixed limit.
+• sr_smonotonic: Choose between downward and upward rounding mode, with a fixed limit.
 This limit is randomly selected for each interval between 2 successive floating point numbers.
-This rounding mode satisfy the monotonicity of the rounding and respect also all the random_scomdet constraints as the limits are designed to be symetric.
+This rounding mode satisfy the monotonicity of the rounding and respect also all the random_scomdet constraints as the limits are designed to be symmetric.

 12.3.
 Restriction of the perturbations scope